2025 BBC editorial bias allegations: Transgender issues

+Gaza war

 The memo also contained criticism of how the BBC in various forms had covered the ongoing Gaza war.
 This included contributors, particularly on BBC Arabic, some of whom were reported to have made antisemitic comments on social media including calling for the killing of Jewish people.
 It alleged that BBC Arabic gave extensive coverage to stories that painted Israel as the aggressor while burying stories that contradicted that narrative.
 The letter also stated that the BBC programme Newsnight broadcast claims that thousands of babies were on the brink of starvation in Gaza that it already knew to be false.
 The Times reported that multiple BBC Arabic staff have been accused by the pro-Israel group CAMERA of making anti-Israel remarks on social media and breaching impartiality guidelines.
 The Daily Telegraph reported that BBC Arabic had to make more than 200 corrections following upheld complaints by CAMERA.
+CAMERA subsequently found that BBC headlines since the October 7 attacks were three times more likely to criticise Israel than Hamas.
+In December 2025, after complaints from CAMERA, the BBC acknowledged a 2021 BBC Arabic article on Hamas risked misleading readers by not clearly stating it was anti-Semitic and targets Jews, and amended it.

-The memo also stated that producers of four BBC programmes with historical content preferred non-expert academics who provided quotable sound bites on topics like racism and prejudice.
+The memo also claimed that producers of four BBC programmes with historical content preferred non-expert academics who provided quotable sound bites on topics like racism and prejudice.
 This approach, according to Prescott, led to oversimplified and distorted narratives about British colonialism, slavery, and their lasting effects.

+On 24 November 2025, Michael Prescott appeared before the Culture, Media and Sport Committee of the UK Parliament.
+He testified that at the time of his authoring the memo, he believed that problems of editorial bias at the BBC "were not being tackled properly" and "were getting worse".